Azure/fta-internalbusinessapps/appmodernization/articles/internal-business-application-on-paas.md

 ## Open application with Visual Studio
+* Unblock the file in Windows Explorer properties (Right Click on the zip file in explorer and select 'Properties', then click 'unblock'.
-* Copy the project to a working folder.
+* Extract the zip file to a working folder.
 * From the working folder, open **Contoso.Expenses.sln** with Visual Studio.

   ![Screenshot](media/internal-business-application-on-paas/appmod-pic-0100.png)